lowRISC/opentitan/doc/rm/comportability_specification/index.md

 ### Bus Device

-All peripheral devices will use TileLink-UL (TileLink-Uncached-Lite, aka TL-UL) as their interface to the framework.
+All peripheral devices use TileLink-UL (TileLink-Uncached-Lite, aka TL-UL) as their interface to the framework.
-As of this writing, there are no options, but the configuration file designates the protocol with the `bus_device` keyword.
+As of this writing, there are no other options, but the configuration file designates the protocol with the `bus_device` keyword.
 The only acceptable value at this time is `tlul`.

 The address map for peripheral devices is not determined by the peripheral itself, or its configuration file.
-The working assumption is that a higher level full-chip configuration file will distribute address ranges to all of the included bus peripheral devices.
+A higher level full-chip configuration file distributes address ranges to all of the included bus peripheral devices.

 The TileLink-UL protocol and its usage within lowRISC devices is given in the [TileLink-UL Bus Specification]({{< relref "hw/ip/tlul/doc" >}}).